 Horticulture is one of Oregon’s top exports, with a production value of nearly $910 million.
 The state ranks first nationally for potted florist azaleas.
 The state’s flower, the Oregon Grape, bears yellow flowers in the early summer and a dark blue berry late in the fall.
-The fruit is tart and bitter and used to make jelly locally.
+The fruit is tart and bitter and is used to make jelly locally.

 SteelMaster’s metal agricultural buildings are the perfect storage solution for all types of farmers.
 We offer a wide range of customizable storage buildings that come in different models and sizes.
-A popular benefit of owning a Quonset Hut storage building is the 100 percent clear span design.
-This means Quonset Huts do not require the use of beams and trusses to stand and every SteelMaster building is self supporting, which leaves plenty of room on the interior to easily store large items and plenty of products.
+A popular benefit of owning a Quonset Hut storage building is the 100 percent clear-span design.
+This means Quonset Huts do not require the use of beams and trusses to stand and every SteelMaster building is self-supporting, which leaves plenty of room on the interior to easily store large items and plenty of products.

 Cattle and hay are also top agricultural products in Oregon, with a production value of $701 million and $661 million respectively.

-Our agricultural building kits can be used to store equipment, hay storage, sand storage, grain storage and much more.
-Steel buildings can also provide a place for animals to seek shelter, rest or feed.
+Our agricultural building kits can be used to store equipment, hay storage, sand storage, grain storage, and much more.
+Steel buildings can also provide a place for animals to seek shelter, rest, or feed.
 The buildings can be open on both ends, one end or closed if access needs to be limited.
 Our steel arches are easy to clean—just dampen a cloth and use a bit of soap to wipe down the steel arches.
 Plus, steel walls will resist breakage when kicked by animals.

 Because the state is so environmentally friendly, it’s no wonder gardening has become a popular hobby among Oregon residents.
-Gardening can reduce pollution, carbon footprint and energy costs.
+Gardening can reduce pollution, carbon footprint, and energy costs.
 It can even benefit your physical and mental health.

-SteelMaster’s durable, affordable metal storage sheds are great for those with a green thumb to store their wheelbarrows, shovels and other gardening tools.
+SteelMaster’s durable, affordable metal storage sheds are great for those with a green thumb to store their wheelbarrows, shovels, and other gardening tools.
 We offer a variety of easy-to-build prefabricated shed kits to help you find a safe, durable storage space for all of your valuable items.
 Our prefab shed kits do not require any cutting, welding, or heavy equipment to assemble.
 All of the steel panels in each kit are already prefabricated at our factory before it gets delivered to your doorstep.
 This reduces the time it takes to construct and the cost.

 If you’re a hobbyist who later decides to store more than gardening tools, our storage sheds are expandable.
 So instead of having to purchase a new shed when you outgrow your building, you can add on to your existing shed!